 Mr. Shaffer also litigates a wide variety of government contract claims, including disputes between prime and subcontractors, contract termination claims, teaming agreement disputes, and non-compete agreement disputes.

 Mr. Shaffer also has significant experience litigating business and corporate disputes, including fraud, conversion, breach of fiduciary duty claims and derivative actions.
 He routinely assists shareholders with enforcing their rights to inspect corporate books and records, to obtain accountings of their investments and corporate assets, and to hold corporate officers and directors accountable for breaches of their corporate duties.

-Although he focuses on litigation, Mark has assisted clients on all levels of service, including advice, strategy, litigation, and settlement negotiations.
-Mark is also routinely called upon to present legal seminars to businesses and clients on a variety of matters concerning construction litigation, condemnation procedures, easement acquisition and rights, and e-discovery.
+Although he focuses on litigation, Mr. Shaffer has assisted clients on all levels of service, including advice, strategy, litigation, and settlement negotiations.
+Mr. Shaffer is also routinely called upon to present legal seminars to businesses and clients on a variety of matters concerning construction litigation, condemnation procedures, easement acquisition and rights, and e-discovery.

-Before he attained his law degree, Mark served on active duty in the United States Marine Corps.
-Mark continues to serve with the United States Marine Corps Reserves, and previously served in Iraq.
+Before he attained his law degree, Mr. Shaffer served on active duty in the United States Marine Corps.
+Mr. Shaffer continues to serve with the United States Marine Corps Reserves, and previously served in Iraq.